 Processing your application

 The handling of your application begins after the deadline.
 It involves different tasks in order to secure the academic output for you, when taking courses outside of ITU.
 This involves evaluating and comparing the courses that are listed for pre-approval, to guarantee that it matches you programme.

-Because different people are involved at different times, and because of the amount of applications we normally receive, the processing time can be up to 6 weeks.
+Because different people are involved at different times, and because of the amount of applications we normally receive, the processing time is 4 weeks.
 We always work hard to have a reply for you as soon as possible.